Frequently Asked Questions

 See the send and receive pages for more details.
 In summary, an application calls the

-dispatch()function on the origin chain, inserting the message into the Mailbox's Merkle tree.
-Hyperlane Relayers observe the dispatched messages and assemble metadata for the recipient's Interchain Security Module (ISM).
+dispatch() function on the origin chain, inserting the message into the Mailbox's Merkle tree.
+A Hyperlane Relayer observes the dispatched messages and assemble metadata for the recipient's Interchain Security Module (ISM).
 A relayer delivers the message to the recipient by calling

 Mailbox.process().
 The verifies the message with the recipient’s ISM, and calls